maurer2/typescript-improvements-slides/slides/chapters/modeling-types.md

 ### Types & interfaces

-In order to shape data, types and interfaces can be utilized.
-They can be used interchangeably in a lot of cases, but differ in syntax and mutability. interfaces are mutable, while types are not.
+Types and interfaces can be utilized to create shapes for data.
+Both can be used interchangeably in a lot of cases, but they differ in syntax and mutability.
+Interfaces are mutable, while types are not.
 Unlike interfaces, types can also be used for primitives like number or string.

 ```ts
 type CustomerID = string;